cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 ### Broadcast `comm.bcast()`

-- [ ] TODO: Cooper, explenation is missing
+- [ ] TODO: Fidel, explenation is missing

 In this example, we broadcast a two-entry Python dictionary from a root process to the rest of the processes in our communicator group.